fe1zed/CS30MajorProject/proposal.md

 This project was developed by Dmitrii Pltetmintsev and Oleh Pltetmintsev

 ## Needs To Have List
-- **Some thing**
-  - Readability & maintenance
+- Procedural level generation
-  - Comments
+- Different Characters
-  - Avoiding hard-coded numbers
-  - Meaningful descriptive names
-  - Undersrandable UI
+-

 ## Nice To Have List
-- **Some thing**
+-